AriFordsham/GHCWiki/type-functions-solving.md

 The types `t`, `t1`, ..., `tn` may not contain any occurrences of synonym families.
 Moreover, in Forms (2) & (3), the left- and right-hand side need to be different, and the left-hand side may not occur in the right-hand side.

+**SLPJ**: Terminology: I think "flexible type variable" = "unification variable" = "HM variable".

+**SLPJ**: I think that you intend a "normal equality" to embody the Orientation Invariant and the Flattening Invariant from new-single.tex.
+But they don't line up exactly.
+For example, what about `F [x] ~ G x`?
+That satisfies both invariants.

 NB: We explicitly permit equalities of the form `x ~ y` and `a ~ b`, where both sides are either flexible or rigid type variables.